Sky-Verma/Estore/README.md

 <li>User can Add more information about yourself.</li>
 </ul>

-<u>Note:</u> <span>This project is incomplete in it's functionality.
+<u>Note:</u> <span>This project is incomplete.
+The frontend is not complete yet.
 The project was being made for a client but he didn't paid the amount.
 So I didn't completed it.</span>